-- 106. Previous paragraphs demonstrate the need for the GCF to ensure that its procedures are adapted to meet its ambitions.
+- 107. Previous paragraphs demonstrate the need for the GCF to ensure its procedures are adapted to meet its ambitions.
 As each of the RFPs has its own purpose or objectives, as established by the Board, considering the means required to achieve these results may indicate the need to adapt processes or to strengthen the incentives.
-Instead, MSME's low uptake results in part from the lack of incentives, as the process is the same and projects are capped at USD 20 million.
-On both EDA and MSME, there were occurrences where the framework used by iTAP was not adapted to the requirements of the RFP. - 107.
-RFPs have demonstrated their potential to reach out to a broader public that goes beyond the usual international actors.
-The MFS process has demonstrated this, not only by the large number of CNs received, but by the variety and quality of projects submitted that would not otherwise have been reached.
-The project FP151/FP152 was endorsed by the Global Innovation Lab for Climate Finance among "the most promising transformative green finance instruments". - 108.
+For the case of, MSME, its low uptake is due in part to the lack of incentives, as the appraisal process is the same and projects are capped at USD 20 million.
+On both EDA and MSME, there were occurrences where the framework used by iTAP was not adapted to the requirements of the RFP. - 108.
+RFPs have demonstrated their potential to reach out to a broader public beyond the usual international actors.
+The MFS process has demonstrated this, not only by a large number of CNs received but also by the variety and quality of projects submitted that would not otherwise have been achieved.
+The project FP151/FP152 was endorsed by the Global Innovation Lab for Climate Finance as among "the most promising transformative green finance instruments". - 109.
 Onboarding new entities or targeting underserved sectors requires new capacities to be built.
-Capacity-building appears to be a feature of RFPs that has not been fully considered, and that clashes with the hopes of a rapid delivery.
-One of the reasons why the REDD+ RBP RFP could achieve faster results is that all AEs are large United Nations organizations that had previous experience with the GCF and long-standing experience in the countries they supported to access RBPs.
-For new entities, PSOs or DAEs, the challenge may not be solely accreditation, it also involves learning to interact with an entity such as the GCF. - 109.
-A key challenge for RFPs is to find the right balance between being prescriptive to ensure the proposals respond to the specific needs the RFP is aiming to address and to ensure the process is clear and simple, and allowing flexibility that fosters the innovation that the GCF is always looking for. - 110.
-Also, another key challenge for the current RFPs is lack of a business continuity or exit plan or strategy after the pilot programme ends.
+It appears RFPs have not fully considered capacity-building, which reduces the likelihood of rapid delivery.
+One of the reasons the REDD+ RBP RFP could achieve faster results is that all AEs are large United Nations organizations with previous GCF experience and long-standing experience in the countries they supported to access RBPs.
+For new entities, PSOs or DAEs, the challenge may not be solely accreditation.
+It may also involve learning to interact with an entity such as the GCF. - 110.
+A key challenge for RFPs is to find the right balance between, on the one hand, being prescriptive to ensure proposals respond to the RFP's specific aims and ensuring the process is clear and simple, and on the other hand, allowing flexibility that fosters the innovation that the GCF is always looking for. - 111.
+Also, another key challenge for the current RFPs is a lack of business continuity or exit plan or strategy after the pilot programme ends.
 The approval of REDD+ RBP projects is currently suspended after the initial budget envelope for the pilot programme was fully committed by the eight approved projects through RFP.